-If no failure is reported, go to step 9.
+If no failure is reported, you are done installing SMutil.
 If a failure is reported, follow the instructions in the /var/adm/sw/swutil.log file.

-9. You have completed the SMutil installation of this HP-UX storage management station.
+Result: The SMutil installation of this HP-UX storage management station is complete.

 Configuring storage subsystems on HP-UX hosts